Links

 William Dalrymple, whose recent and excellent Nine Lives book begins by describing a walk to a shrine at the source of the Ganges – a walk I later took with him, arriving at Kedernath just as the snows were melting and the ash-smeared naked naga sadhus arriving …..

-And for a healthily uncommercial contrast to the Ewan McGregor and Charley Boorman project of motorbiking around the world, check out the delightfully eccentric Hubert Kriegel who is now in his fifth year trying to get around the world with his sidecar – but without a support team.
+And for a healthily uncommercial contrast to the Ewan McGregor and Charley Boorman project of motorbiking around the world, check out the delightfully eccentric late Hubert Kriegel who travelled around the world with his sidecar – but without a support team.

-A collection of travellers doing some mad cycling adventures – like crossing the world on a Penny farthing – can be found at the atly named www.crazyguyonabike.com
+A collection of travellers doing some mad cycling adventures – like crossing the world on a Penny farthing – can be found at the aptly named www.crazyguyonabike.com

 Or take the Magic Bus to India with Rory MacLean, whose Berlin Blog makes fine reading as well.

-I recently met Dervla Murphy, now in her late-70s, who remains passionate about politics, conservation, bicycling and beer after some 20 travel books over a career that spans half a century.
+I am a great admirer of Dervla Murphy, now in her 80s, who remains passionate about politics, conservation, bicycling and beer after some 20 travel books over a career that spans half a century.
 See my interview with her in the Telegraph

 And for some serious and knowledgeable writing about Egypt, nobody beats Anthony Sattin.
 As described in my review of his latest book.